mozilla/sccache/docs/Redis.md

 Redis over TLS is supported.
 Use the [`rediss://`](https://www.iana.org/assignments/uri-schemes/prov/rediss) url scheme (note `rediss` vs `redis`).
 Append `#insecure` the the url to disable hostname verification and accept self-signed certificates (dangerous!).
 Note that this also disables [SNI](https://en.wikipedia.org/wiki/Server_Name_Indication).

-Set `SCCACHE_REDIS_TTL` in seconds if you don't want your cache to live forever.
+Set `SCCACHE_REDIS_EXPIRATION` in seconds if you don't want your cache to live forever.
 This will override the default behavior of redis.

+`SCCACHE_REDIS_TTL` is a deprecated synonym for `SCCACHE_REDIS_EXPIRATION`.

+Set `SCCACHE_REDIS_KEY_PREFIX` if you want to prefix all cache keys.
+This can be useful when sharing a Redis instance with another application or cache.

 ## Examples